pdwaggoner/tradeoff/README.md

 ## How do I get `tradeoff`?

 You can get the code for the package here at my GitHub Repo (soon).
-This measure/package is a \[very much a\] work in progress.
+This measure/package is \[very much\] a work in progress.